constantinpape/z5/README.md

 The library is intended to be used with a multiarray, that holds data in memory.
 An interface to `marray` (https://github.com/bjoern-andres/marray) is implemented in https://github.com/constantinpape/zarr_pp/blob/master/include/zarr%2B%2B/multiarray/marray_access.hxx.
-To interface with other multiarray implementation, reimplements `readSubarray` and `writeSubarray`.
+To interface with other multiarray implementation, reimplement `readSubarray` and `writeSubarray`.
 Pull requests for additional multiarray support are welcome.

 ## When to use this library?